nnugy-21/TensorFlow_Sign_Language_Detection/README.md

 Here is the some images of how our application looks like.<br>
 <img src="https://storage.googleapis.com/sign_language_dataset2/Documentation/Doc5.png">

-And here is the mAP (Mean Average Precision) on each characters:
+And here is the mAP (Mean Average Precision) on each characters:<br>
 <img src="https://storage.googleapis.com/sign_language_dataset2/Documentation/Doc6.png">

 ---